Air Force Academy mismanaged sexual assault program, Pentagon says

 "Most of the reporting increase occurred at the US Military Academy following a change in reporting policy and the relocation of its victim assistance office," according to the DOD.

-"We are absolutely committed to making the Academies safe," Robert Wilkie, Under Secretary of Defense for Personnel and Readiness, said in a press release.
+"We are absolutely committed to making the Academies safe," Robert Wilkie, under secretary of defense for personnel and readiness, said in a press release.
 "It is imperative that these future officers understand how eliminating sexual harassment and assault advances our ability to protect the nation."

 Based on feedback from focus groups involving 188 cadets/midshipmen, and 107 faculty, and staff participants, the report "revealed that most cadets and midshipmen knew how to report and obtain support should they experience a sexual assault."